 The plan does not cover treatment that:

-Extends past the end of the calendar year following the accident.
+- Extends past the end of the calendar year following the accident or your enrollment in UMP.

 Only the following oral surgery procedures are covered, whether performed by a dentist or a medical professional: